COVID-19 pandemic in Singapore: Initial wave of COVID-19 (2020)

 Plans for the lockdown began in February but waited until late of March.
-Various mask-off activities were prohibited such as dining in and all exercise activities and many people were remote working starting from early April; and from 5 May, gatherings and social visits were only allowed up to two per day, until 1 June.
+Various mask-off activities were prohibited such as dining in and all exercise activities and many people were remote working starting from early April; from 5 May till 1 June, gatherings and social visits were only allowed up to two per day.
 The bulk of cases began to shift from imported cases to migrant workers living in dormitories, resulting in the authorities imposing a mandatory quarantine of 20,000 migrant workers in two dormitories gazetted as isolation areas, namely the S11 Dormitory and Westlite Toh Guan.
 Following which, the number of cases in migrant worker dormitories began to soar as more clusters were detected in other migrant worker dormitories, reaching a single-daily high of 1,426 cases recorded amongst migrant workers on 20 April.
-On 21 April, MOM announced that all foreign workers in dormitories were to stop work until 4 May to curb the rising spread of the coronavirus among the groups that were hit the hardest.
+On 21 April, the Ministry of Manpower (MOM) announced that all foreign workers in dormitories were to stop work until 4 May to curb the rising spread of COVID-19 among the groups that were hit the hardest.
 The number of daily cases amongst migrant workers living in dormitories gradually decreased but continued to remain in the hundreds until early August, with aggressive testing by the authorities.
 April also marked a shift in policy.
 The government stopped automatically admitting the infected in hospitals and instead created community care facilities for those who were at low risk, which allowed hospitals to focus only on those in higher risk categories.
 At the peak on 12 May, there were 19,667 patients in community care facilities.
 This allowed hospitals to reduce bed take up related to COVID-19 from more than a thousand to several hundred in a few weeks.
 18 September saw the first time since the crisis spread to work dormitories that the daily dorm case number fell into single digits.